mia-platform/distribution/README.md

 ### Pod Users UIDs and GIDs

 As best practice we will force a random UID and GID for all users of a pod that are chosen inside the **48000-49000** range.
-Every pods will have a different id chosen so no overlap will occour inside and between diffrent modules and addons.
+Every pods will have a different id chosen so no overlap will occur inside and between different modules and addons.
 Every module and addon will have a section inside its readme that will explain what id is used on what pod for transparency.

-For working on OpenShift we encourage to setup pathches to remove these selections and leave the automatic assignment that the cluster will make.
+For working on OpenShift we encourage to setup patches to remove these selections and leave the automatic assignment that the cluster will make.

 ## The Distribution